Mexico national team: Questions surround Gold Cup roster due to injuries, personal situations | Goal.com

 The potential loss of Lozano could also be a big blow to El Tri.
 The winger was a star for Mexico at the World Cup last summer and has become one of the team's most dynamic players.

-Martino is still optomistic about the PSV star making it back for the competition, but says no risks will be taken in terms of the player's health.
+Martino is still optimistic about the PSV star making it back for the competition, but says no risks will be taken in terms of the player's health.

 "He's one of the most destabilizing Mexican players in the world.
 I'd say he's one of the most destabilizing wingers in the world, not even being Mexican," said Martino.
 "What I want to make clear with regard to his injury is that while I'm optimistic about it, that doesn't mean I'm going to run a risk with him."